trezeget-1/repo_terminal/README.md

 # repo_terminal
-This is a demo repo
+This is my homework, it was fun to do